Blackthorn with Cane Handles

 Blackthorn wood is from a large shrub or small tree¸ usually standing about 12 feet tall and reaching as much as 16 feet high.
 Since it’s native to Europe¸ of course¸ this made blackthorn wood readily available for those designing shillelaghs in Ireland.
 This also explains why so many antique shillelaghs found today were crafted from blackthorn wood.
 Interestingly¸ although it produces fruit known as sloe¸ which is used in a liqueur called sloe gin¸ and it blooms with pretty white blossoms in the spring¸ its wood is the most notable aspect of the blackthorn.
 That wood actually makes terrific firewood¸ because it produces little smoke and burns slowly.
 However¸ blackthorn’s use in shillelaghs is what makes this wood most well known.

-The Shillelagh as a Weapon
+The Shillelagh as a Self Defense Item

-This early form of bataireacht¸ or Irish martial arts¸ later made the shillelagh weapon the one of choice in the Irish stick fighting that began among gangs of the nineteenth century.
-From a young age¸ boys trained in the use of shillelagh weapons¸ practicing on a regular basis to sharpen their skills.
+This early form of bataireacht¸ or Irish martial arts¸ later made the shillelagh the one of choice in the Irish stick fighting that began among gangs of the nineteenth century.
+From a young age¸ boys trained in the use of shillelagh protection¸ practicing on a regular basis to sharpen their skills.
 Fencing masters then helped the boys further hone their skills.

-Meanwhile¸ having been taught by their fathers to carry their shillelagh weapon close to the chest for their own protection¸ boys would never be caught off guard whenever the need arose to use it.
-Its use as a weapons also affected the length of the stick.
+Meanwhile¸ having been taught by their fathers to carry their shillelagh close to the chest for their own protection¸ boys would never be caught off guard whenever the need arose to use it.
+Its use as a protection device also affected the length of the stick.
 It started out much longer than its current version because this enabled fighting clubs to make contact more easily with their intended target.
 Over time¸ the length of the shillelagh shortened as cities grew and the space for fighting became smaller.
 What never changed was the use of the knobby top as a cudgel.
 Taking aim at an opponent’s head¸ a fighter wielded that knobby top quite effectively.
 This is also when the loaded stick — those filled with molten lead — were used to the greatest advantage.
 A man’s skill with a shillelagh was a genuine point of pride.

 Shillelagh as a Collector’s Item